Cappuccino Jones

-Cappuccino Jones is an American professional wrestler.
-He is signed to WWE, where he is part of the WWE ID program and performs on the Evolve brand.
-He is the current and inaugural WWE ID Champion.
-He has also made appearances for All Elite Wrestling (AEW), Ring of Honor and Game Changer Wrestling (GCW).
+Cappuccino Jones (born August 16, 2002) is an American professional wrestler.
+As of November 2024, he is signed to WWE, where he is part of the WWE ID program and performs on the Evolve brand.
+He is a former one-time and inaugural WWE ID Champion.
+He has also made appearances for All Elite Wrestling (AEW), Ring of Honor (ROH), and Game Changer Wrestling (GCW).

 Professional wrestling career

+All Elite Wrestling (2024)

-Jones made his debut for All Elite Wrestling (AEW) on the February 23, 2024 episode of AEW Rampage, where he teamed with Jonny Lyons, in which they lost to the The Young Bucks.
+Jones made his debut for All Elite Wrestling (AEW) on the February 23, 2024, episode of Rampage under the ring name Cappuccino Jones, where he teamed with Jonny Lyons, in which they lost to The Young Bucks (Matthew Jackson and Nicholas Jackson).

+WWE (2024–present)

 On November 7, 2024, WWE announced that Jones was one of the first independent wrestlers selected for their WWE ID program.
-On the March 5, 2025 episode of Evolve, Jones, Sean Legacy and Jack Cartwheel defeated Jackson Drake and Swipe Right (Brad Baylor and Ricky Smokes) in a six-man tag team match in Evolve's first main event after its revival in WWE.
-Jones continued to team with Cartwheel and solidified their tag team partnership as Adrenaline Drip as they target the Evolve Tag Team Championship.
+On the March 5, 2025, episode of Evolve, Jones, Sean Legacy, and Jack Cartwheel defeated Jackson Drake and Swipe Right (Brad Baylor and Ricky Smokes) in a six-man tag team match in Evolve's first main event after its revival in WWE.
+Jones continued to team with Cartwheel and solidified their tag team partnership as Adrenaline Drip.

-In July 2025, Jones was announced as one of the six finalists in the tournament to crown the inaugural WWE ID Men's Championship.
-Jones qualified to the tournament final at Game Changer Wrestling (GCW) ID Showcase on August 1, where he defeated Cartwheel to become the inaugural ID Champion.
+In July 2025, Jones was announced as one of the six finalists in the tournament to crown the inaugural men's WWE ID Champion.
+Jones qualified to the tournament final at Game Changer Wrestling (GCW) ID Showcase on August 1, where he defeated Cartwheel to become the inaugural ID Champion, becoming a double champion in the process.
+On March 23, 2026, at Beyond Wrestling's event, Wrestling Open RI 44: "One of These Nights", he lost the ID Championship to Starboy Charlie, ending his reign at 234 days.